TL;DR

 Want a professional to handle optimization?

-If you have account spending $3,000+/month and want to avoid DIY stress, we can discuss ongoing management or single audit.
+If your account spends $3,000+/month and you want to skip the DIY stress, we can discuss ongoing management or a one-off audit.
 I specialize in eCommerce and lead gen campaigns.

 Related Guides